 The shift came in the 1830s, when the only Europeans in Jerusalem were a few oddball travellers.
 Mehmet Ali rebelled against the Ottoman government in Istanbul and sent his son, Ibrahim Pasha to occupy Jerusalem with the Egyptian army.
 Ibrahim established a city council that included non-Muslims and merchants as well as the usual suspects of Muslim religious leaders and historic families.
 The Ottomans found the council useful and so kept it, after they recaptured the city in 1840.
 The council began forging a unified urban elite because the members could plot to gain control of the council, and so forge alliances.
 The council had direct access to the central government in Istanbul through the mutesarrif (the sultan’s representative in the city).
 This sort of access trumped controlling the local countryside and so the great rural families began allying themselves with factions in the city.
 Soon they found themselves borrowing money from these factions and so power shifted from the countryside to the city.
 This council was responsible for tax collection, the allocation of funds, law enforcement, regulating building and it was the council that installed the mod-cons in the city.
 It was also members of these families on the council- the Husseinis, Khalidis, Nusseibehs, Dajanis- who founded literary societies, newspapers and other elements of a common urban culture.

 The sick man of Europe did not then need the help of Europeans to modernise Jerusalem.
 It would be premature though to give the empire a clean bill of health.
 It did need the stimulus of an Egyptian rebellion and the Europeans did own the Ottoman government’s debt.
 These two things would take this story away from Jerusalem.The houses of the members of the council keep the story focused on Jerusalem and also demonstrate the Ottoman empire’s not sick, not healthy position.
 For the members of the council did not spend all the money on public services.
 They began building outside the walls of the city as well, predominantly along Nablus road and Prophets’ street.
 The American Colony Hotel is the outstanding example of the pleasures houses that they built for themselves.
-Now favoured by Tony Blair and the rest of the diplomatic community, it was built in the late 1860s by a member of the Husseini family.
+Now favoured by Tony Blair, it was built in the late 1860s by a member of the Husseini family.
 The gilded dome, the marble floors, the metre-thick walls, the interior courtyard garden convey luxury, utilising Arab and Ottoman architectural elements.
 This luxury was based on their control over the countryside and their access to central government through the council.
 They wanted luxury palaces because they were local and they wanted somewhere to escape from the heat of the walled city in Summer.
 The Ottoman government had modernised the city through its most historic families but it had also empowered these families.
 The government had demonstrated its vitality through modernising the city but also its weakness through altering the local power dynamics.

 This elite did not make any attempts to rebel against the hand that had fed it.
 It did though begin developing its own Jerusalem-based, Palestinian culture and identity.
 Jiryis Jawhariyyeh’s memories were recorded by his son, Wasif Jawhariyyeh.
 Wasif was a musician at what had effectively become the courts of the notable families.
 These families lived like rulers and the British treated them as such, when they captured Jerusalem from the Ottomans during World War One.
 Counterfactuals are a tricky business but it is easy to wonder if the modern history of the Palestinians would have been different if the Ottomans had found another way to modernise Jerusalem.
 The Jerusalem elite families had been modern in the nineteenth century but appeared outdated and out of touch with the pressures on the city and the Palestinian people in the twentieth century.
 If the Ottomans had tried to modernise Jerusalem through sending a crowd of Turkish administrators, it is feasible that these families would have rebelled against such heavy-handed imperial rule.
 Then there might have been a more usual story of local revolt against an imperial power.
 Instead the Ottomans created a local elite, an elite that did not seem to be interested in telling its story of Jerusalem, leaving us with the faulty story of how those kind Europeans modernised Jerusalem.